-British officials monitor threat from mutations
+British officials monitor threat from coronavirus mutations

 “If there’s some kind of hurdle in the way, there’s pressure on the virus to jump over it or adapt in some way,” said Jeremy Luban, a virologist at the University of Massachusetts Medical School.
 “Then it’s a question of how easy it is given all the biophysical and genetic barriers — whether it’s capable of leaping over the hurdle.”

-A paper posted Friday on the medRxiv website – a repository for research that has not yet been peer-reviewed or published in a scientific journal – reported details of a patient in the U.K. who died of covid-19, the disease that can be caused by the novel coronavirus, after a lengthy illness in which the virus mutated in response to antibodies delivered through convalescent plasma.
+A paper posted Friday on the medRxiv website — a repository for research that has not yet been peer-reviewed or published in a scientific journal — reported details of a patient in the U.K. who died of COVID-19, the disease that can be caused by the novel coronavirus, after a lengthy illness in which the virus mutated in response to antibodies delivered through convalescent plasma.

 Another paper posted Tuesday on the bioRxiv site, and also not yet peer-reviewed, reported evidence that mutations that potentially make the virus more infectious “are becoming more common and thought to arise from immune selection pressure.”